 The kind of healthy fats found in i.a. chocolate, is very good for your brain.
 According to one study, people who had two servings of hot cocoa every day for thirty days were able to complete timed cognitive testing 30 percent faster than the non-cocoa drinkers.
 Patients with restricted blood flow to the brain at the beginning of the study saw an eight percent improvement in blood flow at the end of the study.

 Furthermore, chocolate can protect your skin from harmful UV rays, aging and contribute to radiant skin.
 Cocoa has one of the highest content of catechins (a flavanol i.e. a type of natural phenol and antioxidant) among foods.

-The cocoa flavanols can also contribute to lower the risk for heart disease.
+The cacao flavanols can also contribute to lower the risk for heart disease.
 There is a study from Scotland with nearly five thousand participants, showing that the participants who ate chocolate more than five times a week lowered their risk for heart disease by 42 percent.

 Moreover, chocolate can also lower inflammation, stress and curb your cravings for less healthy sweets!

 However, not ALL chocolate is this healthy.
-If you want the highest level of health benefits from your chocolate, it should be made of high quality and organic ingredients and have at least 70 percent cocoa.
+If you want the highest level of health benefits from your chocolate, it should be made of high quality and organic ingredients and have at least 70 percent cacao.